Henry8r8w/Self-Study-Notes/Version Control System - Git/Git Branching.md

 c2 -> c1 -> c0

-- After running some test, the hotfix is good to go and get back to the master branch
+- After running some test, the hotfix is good to go and get merge to the master branch
 ```
 git checkout master
 git merge hotfix